niranjanavk21-off/niranjanavk21-off/README.md

 # 💫 About Me
-- 🔭 I’m currently studying at **Christ University**
+- 🔭 I’m currently studying at **Christ college Irinjalakuda**
-- 👯 I’m looking to collaborate on **web development and creative frontend projects**
+- 👯 I’m looking to collaborate on **Data science**
 - 🤝 I’m looking for help with **improving my JavaScript skills and learning frameworks like React**
-- 🌱 I’m currently learning **JavaScript, React, and backend basics**
+- 🌱 I’m currently learning btech in computer science engineering(Datascience)**
-- 💬 Ask me about **HTML, CSS, JavaScript, and frontend deployment**
+- 💬 Ask me about tech life,project experience
-- ⚡ Fun fact: I love exploring new tech tools and building clean UIs!
+- ⚡ Fun fact:Every semister is a new subject to me
+-
+-

 ---